akamai/esi-test-server-docker/README.md

 * This will enable Edgescape for `yoursite.example.com` with the values specified in the corresponding `geo` argument.

 ### Multiple remote origins
-`docker run -t -p 8080:80 -p 8081:81 akamai-ets:latest --remote_origin yoursite1.example.com:443 --remote_origin yoursite2.example.com --debug yoursite1.example.com --geo yoursite2.example.com:off --geo yoursite2.example.com:country_code=CA`
+`docker run -t -p 8080:80 -p 8081:81 -p 8082:82 akamai-ets:latest --remote_origin yoursite1.example.com:443 --remote_origin yoursite2.example.com --debug yoursite1.example.com --geo yoursite2.example.com:off --geo yoursite2.example.com:country_code=CA`
 * This enables ETS to serve two different origins, each of which can have separate `--geo` and `--debug` settings.

 ## Usage Notes